collectionspace/cspace-installer/roles/collectionspace/README.md

 The CollectionSpace environment variables.
 See `defaults`.

+    collectionspace_force_build: False

+Run build steps regardless of conditional task status.

     collectionspace_tenants:
         - name: core

-The list of tenants that will be enabled.
+The list of tenants that will be enabled **and** accessible via the web interface.

     collectionspace_tomcat_version: 'apache-tomcat-8.5.40'